custom-components/ble_monitor/info.md

 # NB!: This is a Beta version!

+# Changes in 0.8.3 beta

 In addition to the breaking changes described below, 0.8.2-beta includes:

 - trying to get it working on some of the newest bt adapters commonly found on the Intel NUC platform (testing required)
 - initial support for MCCGQ02HL device (testing required)
+- new restore_state option added to restore the state of sensors directly after a restart

 # BREAKING CHANGES in 0.8.1 beta